 - 2.1 This spatial portrait aims to describe the District's geography, environment, economy, social and cultural characteristics and movement patterns i.e. a snapshot of the District as it is now.
-It also highlights the key issues associated with the District as a whole. - 2.2 Carlisle's identity is largely shaped by its extensive rural hinterland with an important agricultural economy, its setting in an area of high landscape value, including a coastal and upland landscape recognised as being of national importance, the historic core of the city traversed by rivers that are internationally important for biodiversity, and a World Heritage Site which strides across the district. - 2.3 The District of Carlisle covers an area of approximately 1,042 sq km and is situated in the far north of the County of Cumbria, bounded by the Scottish border to the north and Northumberland to the east.
+It also highlights the key issues associated with the District as a whole. - 2.2 Carlisle's identity is largely shaped by its extensive rural hinterland.
+It has an important agricultural economy, and is set in an area of high landscape value, including a coastal and upland landscape recognised as being of national importance.
+The historic core of the city is traversed by rivers that are internationally important for biodiversity, and a World Heritage Site strides across the District. - 2.3 The District of Carlisle covers an area of approximately 1,042 sq km and is situated in the far north of the County of Cumbria, bounded by the Scottish border to the north, Northumberland to the east, Allerdale to the west and Eden to the south.
 The City of Carlisle forms the principal urban area and lies within the south western part of the District.
 The remainder of the District is predominantly rural in nature, with the exception of Longtown to the north and Brampton to the east, and a number of smaller villages which are scattered predominantly to the west and east of the city.